-Karen earned a BA in exercise physiology from University of California, Berkeley.
+Karen earned a B.A. in exercise physiology from University of California, Berkeley.
 Karen has extensive experience training and coaching clients using her exercise physiology, nutrition, and wellness coaching certifications.
-She was led to Princeton Theological Seminary, where she received her Masters of Divinity (2004), by the need she felt for a spiritual component in training clients that would allow them to achieve greater health and wholeness in their lives.
+She was led to Princeton Theological Seminary, where she received her M.Div.
+(2004), by the need she felt for a spiritual component in training clients that would allow them to achieve greater health and wholeness in their lives.

 Karen is an ordained PC(USA) minister and has served congregations in multiple capacities, sharing her knowledge and practical experience in health ministry, spiritual formation, and gardening.

-Karen received a Doctor of Ministry with a concentration in Christian Spirituality in May 2017 (Columbia Theological Seminary; Decatur, GA) and is currently serving as the executive director of HSHC.
+Karen received a D.Min. with a concentration in Christian Spirituality in May 2017 (Columbia Theological Seminary; Decatur, GA) and is currently serving as the executive director of HSHC.

 See More: Karen’s CV

-Travis came to Princeton Seminary, where he received his Master of Divinity (2004), intending to pursue an academic career.
+Travis came to Princeton Seminary, where he received his M.Div.
+(2004), intending to pursue an academic career.
 Through his seminary experiences, he began to see a vital need for the ministry of counseling to both parishioners and the community.
-He is an ordained PC(USA) minister and has served several congregations in multiple capacities, as well as serving as a hospital chaplain.
+He has served several congregations in multiple capacities, as well as serving as a hospital chaplain.
+He is an ordained PC(USA) minister, is licensed as a marriage and family counselor (LMFT) in the state of Georgia and Pennsylvania, and completed a Th.D.
+(Columbia Theological Seminary; Decatur, GA) in May 2022.

 Travis often shares his story of how the stress of seminary and his first call as an ordained pastor brought with them significant weight gain, high blood pressure, and high cholesterol.
 This motivated him to not only significantly improve his own health habits, but also to incorporate what he has learned along his own personal health journey in his pastoral calling.